texfaq/texfaq.github.io/FAQ-noroom.md

-LaTeX's `\newlength` command), `\box` (the object underlying LaTeX's `\newsavebox` command), or `\dimen`, `\muskip`, `\toks`, `\read`, `\write` or `\language` (all types of object whose use is ''hidden'' in LaTeX.
+LaTeX's `\newlength` command), `\box` (the object underlying LaTeX's `\newsavebox` command), or `\dimen`, `\muskip`, `\toks`, `\read`, `\write` or `\language` (all types of object whose use is "hidden" in LaTeX.

 Originally the the limit on the number of these registers was 256 or for `\read` or `\write` objects, just 16.
 Current LaTeX formats